mdolab/niceplots/README.md

 sudo apt-get update
 sudo apt-get install fonts-cmu
 ```
+Arch linux users can get the font by installing the `otf-cm-unicode` package from AUR.

 If niceplots doesn't recognize the font, it might be necessary to delete Matplotlib's font cache file from its location on your computer, likely in `~/.cache/matplotlib`

 ### How do I get set up?